 But isn’t the work harder?
 I don’t find that to be the case.
 When you are working one-on-one with a client, you have a lot more control.
 Many times you are not going to be jumping through those hoops required by gigs that you know are unnecessary.
 Most clients welcome your expert opinion and are willing to make changes for efficiency.
 You can focus your time, energy and effort more effectively.

 Don’t let self-doubt limit your earning potential.
-Brush up on your skills if necessary, but keeping moving upward.
+Brush up on your skills if necessary, but keep moving upward.
 Position yourself among the big earners.